 The Science of Brain Fuel: Why Nutrition Matters

-Think of your brain as a high-performance engine.
-It’s relatively small—accounting for only about 2% of your total body weight—but it is an absolute energy hog.
-It demands roughly 20% of your total daily calorie intake just to keep the lights on, let alone tackle complex calculus or deep historical analysis.
+The brain accounts for only about 2% of total body weight, yet it is a significant energy consumer.
+It demands roughly 20% of your total daily calorie intake for basic maintenance, let alone complex calculus or deep historical analysis.

-The brain’s primary fuel source is glucose, but here’s the catch: not all glucose is created equal.
-Rapid spikes from "simple" sugars (like that candy bar you grabbed) trigger a massive insulin response.
-This leads to a blood sugar "crash" that leaves you tired, irritable, and unable to focus.
+The brain’s primary fuel source is glucose, but not all glucose is equal.
+Rapid spikes from simple sugars trigger a massive insulin response.
+This leads to a blood sugar crash that leaves you tired, irritable, and unable to focus.
 For peak performance, you need slow-burning fuel.
-Furthermore, specific micronutrients—like B vitamins and minerals—act as essential co-factors that help your brain cells talk to one another.
+Specific micronutrients, such as B vitamins and minerals, act as essential co-factors that help your brain cells communicate.

 Omega-3 Fatty Acids: The Memory Architects